-This Downtown Atlanta neighborhood is filled with history and quirk..
+This Downtown Atlanta neighborhood is filled with history.
 Castleberry Hill is one of the most artistically progressive neighborhoods in Atlanta, and on any given weekend you’ll find fun events and art strolls, complete with food and drink stops along the way.

 Atlanta’s Castleberry Hill neighborhood, listed on the National Register of Historic Places, represents the most complete warehouse district still surviving in the city of Atlanta.
 The area is in the midst of a renaissance as it becomes a burgeoning arts district with dynamic loft homes.
 Join locals for the 2nd Friday ArtStroll – a free, self-guided tour of the community’s galleries and studios – or the Loft Tour, which highlights unique industrial spaces transformed into creative living quarters.